 Personally, I’ve run plenty of successful D&D games where firearms of various sorts have been available, and have woven magic-fueled wheel-locks into the history of my current work-in-progress campaign setting.
 Before you jump in headfirst, however, let’s take a look at how they work in the game!

 Firearms 5e Mechanics

-If you’re considering the pros and cons of integrating firearms into your game, you need only look as far as the Dungeon Master’s Guide.
+If you’re considering the pros and cons of integrating DnD guns into your game, you need only look as far as the Dungeon Master’s Guide.
 Chapter 9: Dungeon Master’s Workshop contains optional rules for firearms, as well as some complete charts for firearms at different generalized technology levels; Renaissance, Modern, and Futuristic.

 As I definitely feel that the Renaissance category is an easier fit for your average D&D game, I’ll be focusing my attention on those.
 However, should you opt for something a bit more powerful, just know that those options exist.

 Before I get into an examination of the stats, it bears noting that the DMG’s treatment of firearms was retooled a bit by the unofficial Gunslinger martial archetype.
 We’ll dig into the Gunslinger in another article, but the firearm stats I’m presenting below, as well as the rest of this article, do not reflect the Gunslinger updates.